arikmukherjee/ns2_programs_of_computer_network/README.md

 # ns2_programs_of_computer_network
-It is done using tcl programming language.
+It is done using tcl script language.